joshuacords/opr/OPR-Riverside-Version.md

 ### Deployment Phase
 On round one there are 2 deployment phases, Normal Deployment and Scout Deployment.
 On rounds 2-4 there is the Ambush Deployment phase.

-The commander that will activate first in each round deploys the first unit during each phase. commanders alternate deploying units during each phase until all units have been deployed.
+The commander that will activate first in each round deploys the first unit during each phase.
+Commanders alternate deploying units during each phase until all units have been deployed.

 Units are deployed by placing them inside the boundaries of their commander’s Deployment Zone.

-**Scout Deployment**
+#### Scout Deployment
 The Scout Deployment Zone is 12" beyond the boundaries of the commander's Deployment Zone.

 Units with Scout may be deployed during the Scout Deployment phase during which they use the commander’s Scout Deployment Zone.

-**Ambush Deployment**
+#### Ambush Deployment
 Units with Ambush may be deployed during the Ambush phase of rounds 2-4, during which they may be deployed anywhere over 9” away from enemy units.

 Units deployed on Round 4 may not contest objective markers.

-## Replacements and Modifiers
-Whenever a modifier applies to one of your rolls, first apply any replacement effects in the order you choose and then apply the modifier.

-No matter the modifiers, a natural roll of 1 is always a failure and a natural roll of 6 is always a success.

-*Example 1: A model with Quality 5+ and Good Shot fires a Reliable weapon at a unit with Stealth applied.
-The Quality 5 sets the success at 5+.
-Replacement effects are then applied: Good shot replaces this to 4+, then Reliable replaces this to 2+.
-Now Modifiers are applied and Stealth changes success to 3+.*

-*Example 2: A weapon with AP 4 hit a Def 4 model.
-Defense 4 sets the success at 5+.
-Modifiers are then applied setting the success to 9+.
-Only a natural roll of 6 can succeed.*

 ## Activation Phase
 During the Activation Phase, commanders alternate Activating their Units until all their Units have been activated for the Round.
 After Round 1, start with the commander that finished their activations first last round.

 ### Activation Actions
 To Activate a Unit have that Unit take an Action.
 - **Hold**: Doesn't move; uses Ranged Attack.
 - **Advance**: Moves 6"; uses Ranged Attack.
 - **Rush**: Moves 12"; no attacks.